syncfusion-content/javascript-docs/js/Grid/Scrolling.md

 ## Set width and height in pixel

-To specify the [`scrollSettings.width`](http://help.syncfusion.com/js/api/ejgrid#members:scrollsettings-width "scrollSettings.width") and [`scrollSettings.height`](http://help.syncfusion.com/js/api/ejgrid#members:scrollsettings-height "scrollSettings.height") in pixel, set value in integer.
+To specify the [`scrollSettings.width`](http://help.syncfusion.com/js/api/ejgrid#members:scrollsettings-width "scrollSettings.width") and [`scrollSettings.height`](http://help.syncfusion.com/js/api/ejgrid#members:scrollsettings-height "scrollSettings.height") in pixel, by set the pixel value as integer.

 The following code example describes the above behavior.